jayjaykil05/docusaurus-VueHr/docs/doc10.md

 ---

-Salary entry is generated automatically with 0 amount when a new employee is added.
-To update an employee's salary or multiple salsaries, Admin/HR users can either import salaries using the template or manually edit their salary in the salary page.
+These are the steps for importing employee's salary from an excel file.
+If no salary amount is inputted in the excel file salary amount will default to 0.

 These are the periods available:
-* Period_15/30,
+* Period_15/30
-* Weekly_Monday,
+* Weekly_Monday
-* Weekly_Tuesday,
+* Weekly_Tuesday
-* Weekly_Thursday,
+* Weekly_Thursday
-* Weekly_Friday,
+* Weekly_Friday
-* Weekly_Saturday,
+* Weekly_Saturday
 * Weekly_Sunday

 These are the salary types:
+* Semi-Monthly
-* Semi-Monthly,
+* Monthly
-* Monthly, Daily
+* Daily

 > **Note**: SalaryType is how the payroll for the employee is calculated.